AREA44/only-One/README.md

 1. Clone down the theme's repository (`git clone https://github.com/fingerLabs/only-One`)
 2. `cd` into the theme's directory
-3. Run `jekyll serve -w` to start the preview server
+3. Run `bundle exec jekyll serve` to start the preview server
 4. Visit [`localhost:4000/only-One/`](http://localhost:4000/only-One) in your browser to preview the theme

 ## Credits